rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 ## Stabilize the naming scheme

-I feel this require an hard-to-break naming scheme (a recent hash algorithm should be good enough in 99% of the cases but collisions are always possible), which I don't have the skills nor motivation to design.
-Instead, I prefer explicitely telling the naming scheme is not to be considered stable and allow more invested people to experiment with the feature and find something solid.
+This require an hard-to-break naming scheme (a recent hash algorithm should be good enough in 99% of the cases but collisions are always possible), which is something the `cargo` team probably does not want to offer guarantees about.
+Instead, explicitely telling the naming scheme is not to be considered stable allows more invested people to experiment with the feature and find something solid if stability proves itself necessary.

-What's more, by explicitely not stabilizing it (and maybe voluntarily changing it between versions sometimes, since a version change recompiles everything anyway ?) we can instead reroute people and tools towards `CARGO_TARGET_DIR` / `cargo metadata` instead, which are much more likely to be suited to their use case if they need the path to the target directory.
+What's more, by explicitely not stabilizing it (and maybe voluntarily changing it between versions sometimes, since a version change recompiles everything anyway ?) `cargo` can instead reroute people and tools towards `CARGO_TARGET_DIR` / `cargo metadata` instead, which are much more likely to be suited to their use case if they need the path to the target directory.

 ## Just use `targo`

-While a very nice tool, [`targo`](https://github.com/sunshowers/targo) is not integrated with `cargo` and has a few shortcomings:
+While a very nice tool, [`targo`][tg] is not integrated with `cargo` and has a few shortcomings:

 - It uses symlinks, which are not always handled well by other tools.
 Specifically, since it's not integrated inside `cargo`, it uses a `target` symlink to avoid having to remap `cargo`'s execution using `CARGO_TARGET_DIR` and such,making it less useful for external build tools that would use this functionality.
-Using such a symlink also means `cargo clean` does not work, it just removes the symlink and not the data.
+Using such a symlink without setting the `CARGO_TARGET_DIR` env var also means `cargo clean` does not work, it just removes the symlink and not the data.
 - It completely ignores `CARGO_TARGET_DIR`-related options, which again may break workflows.
 - It needs more metadata to work well, which means an external tool using it would have to understand that metadata too.
 - It uses `$CARGO_HOME/targo` to place its cache, making it less useful for external build tools and people wanting to separate caches and configuration.
 - It needs to intercept `cargo`'s arguments, making it more brittle than an integrated solution.
-- Its naming scheme is a base58-encoded blake3 hash of the workspace directory ([source]), making it unusable by human and not taking into account the use case of thousands of target directories within `$CARGO_HOME/targo`.
+- Its naming scheme is a base58-encoded blake3 hash of the workspace directory ([source]), not taking into account the use case of thousands of target directories within `$CARGO_HOME/targo`.
-- It uses the workspace root dir and not manifest, which means a `targo script` would share cache between all the scripts in a directory, which may not be the desired effect.
+- It uses the workspace root dir and not manifest, which means a `targo script` would share cache between all the scripts (`cargo script`) in a directory, which may not be the desired effect.

 Some of those could be fixed of course, and I don't expect `cargo`'s `--target-dir` and `--manifest-path` to change or disappear anytime soon, but still, it could happen.
-An external tool like `targo` will never be able to solve some of these or ensure forward compatibility as well as the solution proposed in this RFC.
+An external tool like [`targo`][tg] will never be able to solve some of these or ensure forward compatibility as well as the solution proposed in this RFC.

-On the other hand, `targo` is already here and working for at least one person, making it the most viable alternative for now.
+On the other hand, [`targo`][tg] is already here and working for at least one person, making it the most viable alternative for now.

 [source]: https://github.com/rust-lang/cargo/issues/11156#issuecomment-1285951209